conlini/elasticsearch-tmdb-river/README.md

 The documents are indexed using the [bulk api](http://www.elasticsearch.org/guide/reference/java-api/bulk.html) at 20 documents per request.

 The river goes thru all pages of the response and indexes all documents.
 This can be controlled using the "max_pages" parameter

+A user defined mapping can be provided for the metadata, using the "content_mapping" field.
+The structure is mapped as follows
+{"content" : {"properties" : {"title" : {"index" : "not_analyzed" , "type" : "string"}}}}